-The spectacular landscape and unique cultural history make the area around Ilulissat an authentic and unforgettable tourist attraction.
+The spectacular landscape and the unique cultural history make the area around Ilulissat an authentic and unforgettable tourist attraction.
 The town of Ilulissat is located on Greenland's west coast, at the head of Kangia - Ilulissat Icefjord.
 In Greenlandic, Ilulissat means 'icebergs', and the huge icebergs and glaciers give the area an almost otherworldly character and have made Ilulissat one of the most popular Arctic destinations.

 Every year, about 30,000 visitors come to Ilulissat, and in the future, most of them will include a visit to the new Icefjord Centre.
 By presenting the area's natural and cultural history, the Icefjord Centre supports the growing tourism in the area and in Greenland in general.
-The Arctic is becoming an increasingly popular destination.
+More and more tourists are becoming interested in the Arctic as a destination.
 This represents a current trend, with the rise of a form of tourism that is focused on destinations that offer authentic experiences.
 With its unique landscapes and thousand-year-old cultural environments, Greenland is an exceptional destination for both current and future tourists.

 'We have a very exciting time ahead of us.
 The new centre will help promote tourism, not just in Ilulissat but in Greenland overall.
-Locally, we need to manage this increase in activity in a responsible way, so that it doesn't become a burden on nature and the environment.'
+We need to manage this increase in activity in a responsible way, locally, so that it doesn't become a burden on nature and the environment.'